Lorydima/Lorydima/README.md

 💻 I love experimenting with different programming languages and exploring how things work under the hood.

-🌐 I enjoy building websites and developing software it's my favorite way to learn and create.
+🌐 I enjoy building websites and developing app for pc, it's my favorite way to learn and create.

 🚀 Whenever I have free time, I work on open-source projects and share them here on GitHub.